github-craftwork/start-here/workshop/part3-ci.md

 **Create a PR for this workflow**
 Commit this workflow to a new branch and open the pull request.

-Before you merge these changes to master, head over to the package.json and replace the git URL to match the repo you are working out of and replace the GitHub handles to yours.
+Before you merge these changes to main, head over to the package.json and replace the git URL to match the repo you are working out of and replace the GitHub handles to yours.

 To start the  `npmpublish` workflow, merge the PR.